Pushmataha County, Oklahoma: Geography

 Pushmataha County's location in southeastern Oklahoma places it in a 10-county area designated for tourism purposes by the Oklahoma Department of Tourism and Recreation as Choctaw Country, previously Kiamichi Country.
 According to the U.S. Census Bureau, the county has a total area of 1423 sqmi, of which 1396 sqmi is land and 27 sqmi (1.9%) is water.

 Most of Pushmataha County is mountainous, with the exception of a relatively flat agricultural belt along the county's southern border.
 The Kiamichi River valley forms a crescent through the county from northeast to southwest.
 As was typical in prehistoric times, most human habitation has continued to be along this crescent.

 The Kiamichi Mountains, a sub-range of the Ouachita Mountains, occupy most of the land in the county.
 This mountain chain has never been formally defined, nor have its neighboring mountain chains, such as the Winding Stair Mountains to the county's north or the Bok Tuklo Mountains to its east.
 The Kiamichi Mountains range to a height of approximately 1650 ft in the county.
 Many of its summits are in the shape of long furrows.
 The mountains are difficult to penetrate with road construction and large areas of the county are virtually empty of population.

 Two rivers, the Kiamichi and Little River, flow through the county with their numerous tributaries.
 Sardis Lake, a flood-control facility in the northeastern part of the county, impounds the waters of Jack Fork Creek.
 Hugo Lake, in Choctaw County, provides a similar function on the main stem of the river.
 It backs up the Kiamichi River northward into the county.
-Smaller impoundments include Clayton Lake, Nanih Waiyah Lake, Ozzie Cobb Lake and Pine Creek Lake.
+Smaller impoundments include Clayton Lake, Nanih Waiya Lake, Ozzie Cobb Lake and Pine Creek Lake.

 Major tributaries of the Kiamichi River include Jack Fork Creek, Buck Creek, and Ten Mile Creek.
 Black Fork Creek and Pine Creek are the most significant tributaries of Little River.

+A very small portion of the southwest corner of Pushmataha County features Lamey Slash, an area of wetlands which drains into Muddy Boggy Creek.
+According to the Oxford English Dictionary, the word "slash" is a noun which refers to a swamp.
+This is the only portion of the county not falling within the Kiamichi or Little River watersheds.

 Interesting geographical features in the county include Rock Town, a small region of distinctive boulders in Johns Valley; Umbrella Rock near Clayton; McKinley Rocks near Tuskahoma; and the Potato Hills—unusually serrated landforms near Tuskahoma.